chrisbrocklesby/Ruby-CRUD/README.md

 # Ruby-CRUD

-A really basic Ruby CRUD base example using Sinatra and SQLite...
+A really basic Ruby CRUD base example using Sinatra and (DataMapper) SQLite...

 ```ruby
 ###### Required #######